JuanPabloDiaz/freeForGeeks/README.md

 ## Backgrounds

 - [Hero Patterns](https://heropatterns.com) is a collection of repeatable SVG background patterns for you to use on your web projects. ⭐ [GitHub](https://github.com/sschoger/hero-patterns)
+- [SVG Backgrounds](https://www.svgbackgrounds.com) is a collection of SVG backgrounds for you to use on your web projects.

 ## Blur Images